joinpursuit/what-is-the-cloud/README.md

 - When you give a voice command to Siri or Alexa, your audio is sent over the Internet to a cloud-based system that processes it into text and "understands" your request
 - You push your code to GitHub so that other students or instructors can see it without storing it on their computers

-In addition to these well-known products, every website you visit has a server that receives your request, returns the HTML page to your browser, and stores and computes information for you.
+In addition to these well-known products, every website you visit has a server (a powerful computer) that receives your request, returns the HTML page to your browser, and stores and computes information for you.
 This cannot happen on your computer.
 It's all in the cloud!

 ## SaaS and the Cloud